-KINT 490 - Senior Seminar (Capstone/Portfolio) (2 hours)
+KINT 490 - Senior Seminar (Capstone/Portfolio) (1 hour)

-This is a capstone course where students will study and discuss current issues and concepts within the Physical Education, Exercise Science and Wellness professions.
+This is a capstone course where students will study and discuss current issues and concepts within the Physical Education, Exercise Science and Health Fitness professions.
 In addition, the students will prepare for employment in the profession.
 The class also prepares students for the major exit exam.
 This course fulfills the requirement for a capstone/portfolio completion course with components as specified in Southwestern's Quality Enhancement Plan.
 (Spring)